-The Pasquet family’s small 7.5 hectares (18.5 acres) vineyard is nestled in the tiny township of Eraville in Grande Champagne.
-The property has been producing cognac since 1730.
-The Family operation was passed on to Jean-Luc by his uncle Albert, who left Jean-Luc with eau-de-vie dating back to the late 1800’s.
-Their broad lineup ranges from terrific “starter” Cognacs to the rarest of the rare ultra-old blends—not to mention an innovative and utterly delicious aperitif (“Marie-Framboise”) that marries fresh raspberries, Cognac, and grape must.
+The Pasquet family’s small 7.5-hectare-vineyard is nestled in the tiny township of Éraville, in prestigious Grande Champagne, and the property has been producing Cognac since 1730.
+The family operation was passed on to Jean-Luc by his uncle Albert, who left Jean-Luc with eaux-de-vie dating back to the late 1800s.
+Their broad lineup ranges from terrific ‘starter’ Cognacs to the rarest of the rare ultra-old blends, not to mention utterly delicious apéritifs such as a classic and raspberry-macerated iteration of Pineau des Charentes.

 “In 1995, we began cultivating our seven-hectare vineyard according to the principles of organic agriculture, meaning that no synthetic chemicals are used.
 Our philosophy pushes us to reinforce the vine’s natural defenses with copper and sulfur-based products as well as natural nettle foliage sprays.
 Plowing between the rows of vines enables us to keep the grass and weeds down.

 “The majority of our grapevines produce the Ugni Blanc grape, but several years ago, we planted Folle Blanche vines, which were the varietal used before the Phylloxera crises of the 19th century.
 Although difficult to grow, this varietal gives us incomparably smooth and rich eaux-de-vie.
 Our before-dinner-or-dessert drinks, the Pineau des Charentes and Marie-Framboise, are crafted using a blend of Ugni Blanc and Montils grapes.